 Apply

-We participate in the Electronic Residency Application Service (ERAS).
-You will need to submit your application documents electronically via your Dean's Office Workstation or, if you are a foreign medical graduate, the Educational Commission for Foreign Medical Graduation (ECFMG).
+The Department of Surgery will holistically review all screened applications in alignment with our program mission.
+We participate in the Electronic Residency Application Service (ERAS) for the residency application process.
+All applications and supporting documents will need to be submitted electronically through the ERAS portal.
 The University of Minnesota accepts J-1 clinical visas in our training programs.
 The program does not sponsor H-1B or F1 OPT visas.
+We will only review completed applications.

 The required electronic application documents are as follows: